Stephen-ODriscoll/PlutoUtils/docs/unicode.md

 Whether **std::wstring** is treated as UTF-16 or UTF-32 is dependant on [PLUTO_UTILS_HAS_32_BIT_WCHAR](./version.md#PLUTO_UTILS_HAS_32_BIT_WCHAR).

+The Unicode endianness is expected to match the system endianness.
+UTF-16BE and UTF-32BE on Big Endian systems, and UTF-16LE and UTF-32LE on Little Endian systems.

 Tested against the same behaviour on Python for all valid Unicode characters, 0 to 0x110000.
-All conversions are tested.
+All conversions are tested by unit tests.

 Invalid characters are represented as U+FFFD(�).
 This is a "best effort" approach, no other errors or exceptions will be thrown.